Devang-Solanki/cyclic.sh-collaborator/README.md

 This project sets up a straightforward HTTP server using Node.js, redirecting all incoming requests to a Discord channel.
 It acts as an alternative to tools like Burp Suite Collaborator, channeling request specifics to a Discord webhook hosted on Cyclic.sh.

 #### ✨ Features
 - HTTP Server: Listens for incoming HTTPS requests.
+(The current setup doesn't function with HTTP requests.
+If anyone knows how to address this issue, please create a ticket or issue for further discussion and resolution.)
 - Discord Webhook Integration: Sends request details (URL, method, headers, client's IP) to a Discord channel via a provided webhook URL.

 #### 🚀 How It Works